tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - Your work means nothing unless people use it and appreciate it.
 You should be thankful that someone's willing to pay for it.
 - Why should I care about the quality?
 I get paid the same.
 If you want extra effort you need to pay extra attention.
 - If you don't want it, don't ask for it.
 What a waste, you order it to throw it away.
+- Are you expecting your opponent to let you win?
+- Screw you.
+I'm going to put my shitty product on top of yours and I'm going to tell everyone to do it my way.